-So how is ZIKV targeting the GSCs and not the normal tumor tissue?
+So how is ZIKV targeting the GSCs?

 The immune system has many ways in which it can remove invading viruses and one of these mechanisms involves the molecule interferon 1 (IFN-1).
 The researchers identified that IFN-1 is activated more in DCGs than in GSCs upon ZIKV infection, meaning, IFN-1 could stop ZIKV from infecting the DCGs and killing them.
 Indeed, when they blocked IFN-1 activity, they found that ZIKV infected and killed more DCGs!